Voices of Our City Choir History

 It was during this time that she met Pastor Chris Nafis who offered his humble church as a meeting place for outreach and community building.
 Located in the “low bottoms” area of East Village in Downtown, the church was a worn-down metal warehouse that sat in the center of the homelessness crisis.
 While doing outreach one day, Steph met a woman living on the street who was a singer in a choir for unsheltered people in Chicago.
 Understanding the power of music and group singing, Steph had the idea to join together and have choral music making available to the people experiencing homelessness in the area.

 Serendipitously, Steph had just met a choir director, Nina Deering.
-Nina eagerly jumped at the opportunity to serve as the choir director.
+Nina eagerly jumped at the opportunity to serve as the choir director and co-founded the organization.
 Her dedication and virtuoso musical talent brought an energy that inspired our choir members to learn how to sing together.
 We are incredibly thankful to have had her influence in our lives.

-The beginning days of Voices of Our City Choir, with Nina Deering serving as the choir director, Steph Johnson as the music director and Dr. Leah Bowden as the drummer (and later Board President) were instrumental in creating the foundation for which the organization became.
-To learn more about those early days, read this insightful piece written by Bowden for TomTom Magazine: https://tomtommag.com/2017/10/voices-of-our-city-choir/
+The beginning days of Voices of Our City Choir, with co-founder Steph Johnson as the music director, co-founder Nina Deering serving as the choir director and Dr. Leah Bowden as the drummer (and former Board President) were instrumental in creating the foundation for which the organization became.
+To learn more about those early days, read this insightful piece written by Bowden for TomTom Magazine (click here to read)

 Becoming an Inspirational Performance Ensemble